 Contact: Barb Miaso, firstname.lastname@example.org, 512-791-7003

 Our study focuses on the disciple as learner, believer, follower, proclaimer and servant, while providing the fellowship of a small group for study, prayer, preparation, support and servanthood.
-This past year, we have been using the Kerygma curriculum and will continue to do so for the next year of study.
-In the Fall semester 2015 we will study the Gospel of Mark and in the Winter/Spring semester 2016, the Gospel of Luke.
+We just completed a study of the Book of Acts.
+In the Fall semester 2017, we plan to study the Gospel of John.

 When: Wednesdays in July and August at 7 p.m.